 ⚠️ GDPR compliance warning

-Enabling auto-save on embedded forms without user consent may violate GDPR guidelines.
+Enabling autosave responses on embedded forms without user consent may violate GDPR guidelines.

 According to GDPR:

-You must inform users if their data is being saved, even partially.
+You must inform users if their data is being saved, even if it is only a partial save via the autosave responses feature.

 Saving user input automatically without their knowledge breaches the principles of transparency and consent.